 "The person I love."

-—and in that instant, vines erupted from the ground, wrapping him in a dense cocoon.
+Taking advantage of the distraction, Aura shot thorny vines from the ground, wrapping him in a dense cocoon.

-Then blood began to seep through the cracks in the vines.
+Then blood began to trickle through the cracks in the vines.

-It stretched and reformed into Shade, clutching his injured arm.
+It landed at her feet, then it stretched and formed into Shade, clutching an injured arm.

 Shade's glare sharpened.